Lawn Grasses

 - Get rid of the weeds - LawnPro Turfclean Ultra has been formulated for the control of the widest range of broadleaf weeds in New Zealand lawns.
 The combination of 4 active ingredients is balanced to ensure the most common weeds in New Zealand lawns are controlled with not risk of burning the fine lawn grasses grown as lawns in New Zealand.

 - In spring and autumn apply LawnPro Mossclear to kill moss and its spores.
-Then scarify to remove dead moss and apply LawnPro 7-Day-Green to raise pH and make the area unsuitable to moss growth.
+Then scarify to remove dead moss.

 - Coarse grass weeds in lawns can be spot treated by painting the central crowns with Weed Weapon Invade Gel.